yzd2/PRODIGY_CS_04/README.md

 pip install pynput
 python3 keylogger.py

----

-Usage Instructions
+## Usage Instructions
 Run the script.

 Read the ethical notice displayed in the terminal.

-Enter Y to provide consent.
+Enter Y to provide explicit consent.

 Start typing — keystrokes will be logged in keylog.txt.

 Press Ctrl + C to safely stop the program.

----
+Conclusion

-This project provides a safe and ethical demonstration of keystroke logging concepts while maintaining transparency and user consent, aligning with cybersecurity best practices.
+This project provides a safe and ethical demonstration of keystroke logging concepts while maintaining transparency and explicit user consent, in alignment with cybersecurity best practices.

-Author:
+Author

 Yazeed Alghamdi
 Cybersecurity Intern – ProDigy InfoTech